-Besides Mike Zito, whom I mentioned in passing in my last post and who doesn’t fit this mould at all, Bill Durst has ravaged my loudspeakers (10 of them!) for the past weeks.
-My neighbors aren’t quite sure yet if they like him, but in the end, they’ll probably have to.
+Besides Mike Zito, whom I mentioned in passing in my last post and who doesn’t fit this mould at all, Bill Durst has ravaged my headphones for the past weeks.

 I’d love to meet the guy because he is a musician to my liking and taste.
 Someone who does his thing, screw the rest, and does so with a certain panache that I have always adored.

 Give the guy a chance in a music scene that is swamped with a trillion streamable bits & bytes, most of which are a waste of bandwidth.

 And if you don’t like his music, fine with me, but you won’t be a guest at my house anytime soon.